Mindful Social Media

 As a potential solution to the problem, I designed "Mello", an alternative social media app.

 It is aimed at those who experience negative effects with social media, but at the same time do not want to be without it.

 Mello helps the user to use the app in a mindfull and reflected way.
 It reduces and shapes the content, slows down the activity and supports the user in maintaining a healthy attachment.

 The organization and reduction of the content, as well as more friction in the interface design, gives the user the possibility for more concious behaviour.

 Less is more

 The starting page does not as usually show an endless feed.
 Instead, it displays the newest five posts of different categories.
-Endless scrolling is not possible and the reduction and categorization create more depth.
+Endless scrolling is not possible.
+A reducted and organized feed enable more depth.

 The main feed is structured in groups.

 That way, the user is able to filter the feed according to his interests and won't be overwhelmed.

 "Topic of the month" is an article covering a monthly topic, which then is complemented by fitting posts.
 It gives the feed an object of duration and depth.